ComputeCanada/molmodsim-amber-md-lesson/_episodes/12-Adding_Ions.md

 ---
 ### Why ions are added to simulations?

-- When periodic boundary conditions are applied and grid-based methods are used to compute the Coulomb energy, the simulation box interacts with the infinite number of its periodic images.
+When periodic boundary conditions are applied and grid-based methods are used to compute the Coulomb energy, the simulation box interacts with the infinite number of its periodic images.
 As a result, if a simulation system is charged, the electrostatic energy will essentially add to infinity.
 To solve this issue, we need to add counter-ions to neutralize the system so that the electrostatic energy can be correctly calculated during simulation.

-- The conformations, dynamics, and functions of biological macromolecules are influenced by ion concentration and composition of the local environment.
+Another reason is that the conformations, dynamics, and functions of biological macromolecules are influenced by ion concentration and composition of the local environment.

 ## Neutralizing a system